Why you need to get your restaurant marketing strategy right

 Your customers aren't the same as they were a few years ago.
 To keep them coming back, you've got to keep up with changing tastes and expectations.
 Staying ahead of those trends means more than just a new menu item – it's about showing you understand what matters to them.

-• The rise of the solo diner: Don't neglect solo customers - in the past year alone, this trend grew by 4%.
+The rise of the solo diner: Don't neglect solo customers - in the past year alone, this trend grew by 4%.
 Offer smaller portion options, bar seating, and a welcoming atmosphere that makes them feel comfortable dining alone.

-• Sustainability matters: Sourcing local ingredients and minimising waste isn't only something modern operators should have in mind, but that's a great thing to shout about in your marketing communications.
+Sustainability matters: Sourcing local ingredients and minimising waste isn't only something modern operators should have in mind, but that's a great thing to shout about in your marketing communications.

-• Dietary inclusivity: Expand your menu with diverse options – vegan, vegetarian, and allergen-free selections are increasingly in demand.
+Dietary inclusivity: Expand your menu with diverse options – vegan, vegetarian, and allergen-free selections are increasingly in demand.
 With an estimated 2.5 million vegans in the UK, adding plant-based options caters to this growing market, plus those seeking healthier or meat-free choices.

-• Tech-savvy expectations: From online reservations to contactless payments, ensure your technology aligns with how customers want to interact with your business.
+Tech-savvy expectations: From online reservations to contactless payments, ensure your technology aligns with how customers want to interact with your business.

 Bonus tip: Staying informed about industry publications, attending conferences, and monitoring social media conversations will help you spot emerging trends and adapt your restaurant to meet the evolving needs of your customers.

-Ready to invest in restaurant marketing?
+Ready to invest in your restaurant marketing?

 In this article, we’ve covered pretty much everything a restaurant operator needs to know to get started with restaurant marketing.
-We have looked at the importance of marketing for your restaurant and how different venues can adapt their marketing strategy according to their budget.
+We’ve looked at the importance of marketing for your restaurant and how different venues can adapt their marketing strategy according to their budget.
 In planning, we have assessed how different investments can unlock a wider scope for targeted marketing campaigns and how to set objectives.

 If you’re ready to invest in software to help with your restaurant marketing strategy, talk to our team about different online solutions that can help you depending on your objectives.
 Discover how Access can simplify your restaurant marketing strategy and boost your bottom line.